firebird631/siis/doc/commands.md

 If a strategy/appliance identifier arguments is defined then it will activate all the markets of it.
 If a market is specified it will only activate this specific market.

-If a notifier identifier argument is defined then only this notifier is activate.
+If a notifier identifier argument is defined then only this notifier is activated.

 ## Pause ##

 ```:pause (apps|notifiers) (identifier) (market)```

-Allow to disable/pause either a strategy/appliance or a notifier.
+Allow disabling either a strategy/appliance or a notifier.

 The first argument is mandatory and must be apps for strategy/appliance or notifiers for a notifier.
 If no others arguments are provided then all the strategy/appliance or notifiers will be disbled (if previously enabled).